GintasS/Principles-of-Synthetic-Biology/README.md

 In reality, we only need about 3-5 genes differentially expressed in cancer and healthy cells to tell the difference.

-One important question to ask is what does high vs low mean, especially in the context of differential gene expression in a disease such as cancer?
+One important question to ask is what does high vs low means, especially in the context of differential gene expression in a disease such as cancer?
 There is absurd heterogeneity in cancer.
 Between two people with the same type of cancer, the profiles of gene expression between their cancers can be wildly different for many proteins.
 Even cells that are both a part of the **same tumor** can have wildly different expression levels!
-This presents a problem when attempting to detect cancer biomarkers, and is something that we have to consider when designing circuits to do multi-input sensing.
+This presents a problem when attempting to detect cancer biomarkers and is something that we have to consider when designing circuits to do multi-input sensing.

 Typically, we can take a 10-fold change from normal is a good metric for minimum difference between a "normal" and transformed gene state.
 While this is generally a large enough difference, we really need to consider the **mean and variance** of expression in as many cells as possible in tumors from different people.
 If a 10-fold increase in expression is within the normal range of gene expression for a healthy adult, then we will need our biomarker threshold to, say, 100-fold above normal.